eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 First, refresh the client in the browser window - you will see, that deleting the KeyCloak cookies had no effect on the client.

-Second, redeploy the client as above and retry the login.
+Second, restart the client as above and retry the login.
 This time you will be prompted for login information.

 <details>